 PREGNANT WOMEN CODE PRIORITY 362 DEVELOPMENTAL, SENSORY OR MOTOR DELAYS INTERFERING WITH THE ABILITY TO EAT I Developmental, sensory or motor delays include but are not limited to: minimal brain function, feeding problems due to developmental delays, birth injury, head trauma, brain damage, other disabilities.
 Document: Specific condition/ description of delays and how these interfere with the ability to eat and the name of the physician that is treating this condition.
 High Risk: Developmental, sensory or motor delay interfering with ability to eat.
 371 MATERNAL SMOKING I Any smoking of cigarettes, pipes or cigars.
 Document: Number of cigarettes or cigars smoked, or number of times pipe smoked, on WIC Assessment/Certification Form.
 See Appendix E-1 for documentation codes.
-372 ALCOHOL AND ILLEGAL DRUG USE I Any alcohol use: A serving of standard sized drink (1 1⁄2 oz. of alcohol) is: 1 can of beer (12 fluid oz.)
-5 oz. wine • 1 1⁄2 fluid oz. liquor Binge drinking is defined as $\geq$ 5 drinks on the same occasion on at least one day in the past 30 days.
-Heavy drinking is defined as $\geq$ 5 drinks on the same occasion on five or more days in the past 30 days.
-Document: Enter the number of servings of alcohol per week on the WIC Assessment/Certification Form.
-See Appendix D for documentation codes.
-Any illegal drug use: Document: Type of drug (s) being used.
+372 ALCOHOL AND SUBSTANCE USE I Any alcohol use Any illegal substance use and/or abuse of prescription medications Any marijuana use in any form Document: Enter the use of alcohol, illegal substance/ abuse of prescription medications and/or marijuana use on the WIC Assessment/Certification Form.

-PREGNANT WOMEN COE E PRIORITY 381 ORAL HEALTH ı Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+PREGNANT WOMEN COD E PRIORITY 381 ORAL HEALTH I Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Dental Caries Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.
 400 INAPPROPRIATE NUTRITION PRACTICES IV Routine nutrition practices that may result in impaired nutrient status, disease, or health problems.
 (Appendix E) Document: Inappropriate Nutrition Practice(s) in the participant's health record.
 401 FAILURE TO MEET DIETARY GUIDELINES IV A woman who meets eligibility requirements based on category, income, and residency but who does not have any other identified nutritional risk factor may be presumed to be at nutritional risk based on failure to meet the Dietary Guidelines for Americans.
 (This risk factor may be assigned only when a woman does not qualify for risk 400 or for any other risk factor.)
 502 TRANSFER OF CERTIFICATION I, IV Person with a current valid Verification of Certification (VOC) document from another state or local agency.
 The VOC is valid until the certification period expires, and shall be accepted as proof of eligibility for Program benefits.
 If the receiving local agency has waiting lists for participation, the transferring participant shall be placed on the list ahead of all other waiting applicants.
 This criterion should be used primarily when the VOC card/document does not reflect another more specific nutrition risk condition at the time of transfer or if the participant was initially certified based on a nutrition risk condition not in use by the receiving agency.